Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 # Platform API

-Introduces the Platform API that needs to be used in the integration process of the IM user system.
-The documentation details that can be tested online using the [Chat Platform API](http://api-docs.easemob.com/) embedded in the documentation for online testing.
+Introduces the Platform API that needs to be used in the integration process of the Chat user system.
+The documentation details that can be tested online using the [Platform API](http://api-docs.easemob.com/) embedded in the documentation for online testing.

 ## Request Domain